Willson Contreras Preview, Player Props: Cardinals vs. Reds

 Willson Contreras At The Plate

-- Among the qualified batters, he ranks 89th in batting average, while his on-base percentage ranks 35th and he is 63rd in slugging.
+- Among qualified hitters, he ranks 85th in batting average, while his on-base percentage ranks 34th and he is 53rd in slugging.

+- Contreras has reached base via a hit in 69 games this year (of 117 played), and had multiple hits in 30 of those games.

-- Contreras has picked up an RBI in 31.9% of his games this year, with more than one RBI in 11.2% of his games.
-He has also driven in three or more runs in six contests.
+- In 32.5% of his games this season, Contreras has had at least one RBI.
+He's picked up more than one in 12.0% and driven in three or more of his team's runs in seven contests.

-- He has scored a run in 41 games this year, with multiple runs 10 times.
+- He has scored in 42 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.